pivasmilos/patterns/README.md

 Patterns are in individual folders in ./src.

-Some folders contain multiple patterns - especially the FiniteStateMachines dir which includes a State Machine Compiler (SMC) which compiles State Transition Tables into code that implements the give state machine.
+Some folders contain multiple patterns - especially the FiniteStateMachines dir which includes a State Machine Compiler (SMC) which compiles State Transition Tables into code that implements the given state machine.

 ## Nice resources

 - GoF Design Patterns book.
 - Uncle Bob's Clean Coders Video Series.
 (Includes the course on Design Patterns)
 - Uncle Bob's Patterns, Principles and Practices (PPP) book.